Initially, nothing. Our fees are taken out of any damages paid to you by the defendant.

 - Police reports

 - Physician reports

 - Court reporters

-While not every case incurs such expenses, we are prepared to invest any type of resource necessary to secure the most favorable outcome for you.
-Unfortunately, there is always some element of risk that there may not be a recovery.
-We accept these risks and do our best to investigate cases in the early stages that have a probability of a recovery.
-Nonetheless, the risk of no recovery is present on many cases and we are willing to accept the risk.
+While not every case incurs all of the above expenses, we are prepared to invest all the resources necessary to secure the most favorable outcome for you.
+Unfortunately, there is always the risk that there may not be a recovery.
+We accept these risks and do our best to determine the probability of recovery in the early stages of evaluating a new case.
+Nonetheless, the risk of no recovery is present in many cases and we are willing to accept it.

-Hiring a lawyer to represent you in an accident case is a big deal and one that shouldn’t be taken lightly.
-We respect your apprehension and are always happy to meet with you and your family at our office or your home so you can get to know us and we can answer any questions you may have about your case or the legal process.
-We want you to be happy with the lawyers you chose to represent you.
-Call us today and see how we can assist you.
+Hiring a lawyer to represent you in a car accident case where you were injured is a big step and one that shouldn't be taken lightly.
+We understand your anxieties at this difficult time, and we are always happy to meet with you and your family at our office or your home so you can get to know us and we can answer any questions you have about your case or the legal process.
+We want you to be happy with the lawyers you choose to represent you.
+Call us today and learn how we can assist you.